Ashraf7474/Swiggy_Restrauant_Recommendation_Model/README.md

 The project involves extracting, collecting, and processing Swiggy restaurants' data and then utilizes data analysis techniques and machine learning modeling to predict the final output based on the preferences.

+# --DashBoard Creation--
+Here is the main dashboard which is dynamic in nature and the slicer added